 - In 3096 Days, the autobiography of Natascha Kampusch, Natascha discusses this trope.
 She was kidnapped as a child, and after she got free, she experienced that people tried to reduce her to a victimhood-role that was basically there for these people to feel better about themselves at the victim's expense.

 - Don Quixote in the first part of the novel give us The Barber and the Curate, two Moral Guardians, and in the second part Loony Fan Sanson Carrásco, whose sincere desire to help that poor fool, Don Quixote and cure his madness is sabotaged by this attitude, rendering all of them into Threshold Guardians.
 Also, all three do things to help him that could be easily described as "crazy."

-- In Pride and Prejudice, when he receives news that Lydia has eloped with Wickham, the rector Mr. Collins decides that it would be a good idea to write to Mr. Bennet and "console" him and his cousins on their misfortune.
+- When he receives news that Lydia Bennet has eloped with Wickham, the rector Mr. Collins decides that it would be a good idea to write to Mr. Bennet and "console" him and his cousins on their misfortune.
 These condolences primarily come in the form of a self-righteous lecture about what a wicked and shameful girl Lydia is and how she's brought ruin on them all through her wicked conduct.
 The 1995 TV adaptation has him come and deliver this lecture in person... which, needless to say, just endears him to the Bennett sisters even more.

 - In David Weber's The War God's Own, this is the attitude of spoiled young Sir Vaijon of Almerhas when first introduced.
 Things go to hell when he meets the protagonist, who is of a race that Vaijon considers the lowest of the low and has been personally chosen as champion by the patron god of Vaijon's military order.